feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

     X_tr.shape, y_tr.shape, X.shape, y.shape

-We created a lag of 1, hence there is only 1 row with nan, which was removed from train set and target:
+We created a lag feature of 1, hence there is only 1 row with nan, which was removed from train set and target:

 .. code:: python